utiasASRL/pyboreas/README.md

 aws s3 ls s3://boreas
 ```

-Alternatively, [our website (Work-In-Progress)](boreas.utias.utoronto.ca/#/download) can be used to browse through sequences so as to pick and choose what data to download.
+Alternatively, [boreas.utias.utoronto.ca (Work In Progress)](https://www.boreas.utias.utoronto.ca/#/download) can be used to browse through sequences so as to pick and choose what data to download.
 The website will then generate a list of AWS CLI commands that can be run as a bash script.
 These commands will look something like:

 ```bash
 root=/path/to/data/boreas/